jimweirich/rspec-given/README.md

 Keep the following in mind when using Natural Assertions.

-* Only a single assertion per _Then_.
-Only the final expression of the _Then_ block will be considered when determining pass/fail for the assertion.
+* Only a single expression/assertion per _Then_.
+The single expression of the _Then_ block will be considered when determining pass/fail for the assertion.
 If you _want_ to express a complex condition for the _Then_, you need to use ||, && or some other logical operation to join the conditions into a single expression (and the failure message will breakdown the values for each part).

 * Natural assertions must be **idempotent** (that means they don't